Thanks to all who flocked to PRAC for the festival. We are looking forward to next year already!

 Visit PRAC for the annual Hummingbird Festival and enjoy the beauty of these swift-moving birds along with other activites that focus on conservation and the environment.
-Banders from Southeastern Avian Research will be on hand for Hummingbird Happy Hour and both festival days operating a banding station for guests to observe.
+There will be guest speakers for adults and hands-on activities for children.
 School groups, senior groups, tour groups and the general public are welcome on Friday and Saturday.

 Brought to you by Ingalls Shipbuilding, Storyteller Brian “Fox” Ellis portrays Audubon in this entertaining and meticulously researched monologue drawing from Audubon’s journals, essays, and letters to his friends and colleagues.
 In both performances Fox will introduce the audience to the basic science skills of field observation, species classification, and bird behavior studies.
 He will explore the concepts of migration, habitat, niche, and adaptation.
 Fox will explain Audubon’s techniques of painting to help students develop field observation and scientific illustration skills.Be mesmerized as Brian "Fox" Ellis spins his tales based on the work of John James Audubon.
 He will present five different stories throughout the event.